 It’s important to treat the winch with proper respect.
 Become familiar with the owner’s manual of the winch.
 Learn how to use it properly.
 Make sure to select the right winch for the job.

 A winch needs some additional recovery equipment to do winching job properly.
 Some of them include a snatch block, a shovel, a trunk protector, a short length chain and some D-Ring shackles.

 Here are 10 important safety tips you should follow to take the maximum advantage of the winch and stay safe while winching.

 10 Tips For Safe winching

 This is the key to avoid injuries and accidents.
 A winch which isn’t used properly is a significant safety risk.
 You must learn how to use a winch properly.
 Follow the owner’s manual of the winch and learn how to operate it properly.

 #2.
 Choose The Right Tool

 Choose the right tool that is rated for your job.
 Consider your vehicles weight before buying a winch.
-Select a winch which has enough pulling power to recover your vehicle.
+Select a winch that has enough pulling power to recover your vehicle.
 If the winch is rated at 1 ton, then you should never use it to move a 2-ton object!
 Choose other recovery equipment that is right for the job.
 Don’t take shortcuts!